-Faculty members must maintain a time log for each student enrolled in an independent study or arranged classes.
-A time log form may be obtained from the Vice-President's Office or a faculty member's respective area; the form must be submitted and filed by the appropriate supervisor.
+Faculty members must maintain a time log for each student enrolled in directed independentstudy or arranged classes.
+A time log form may be obtained from the Form Center found on the College's website.
+The form must be submitted and filed with the appropriate instructional area.